-This year I planted the usual potatoes and about half way through the growing season the leaves started to close up and had brown edges.
+This year I planted the usual potatoes and about half way through the season the leaves started to close up and had brown edges.
 When I dug them up the potatoes were marble size or smaller.
 I plant in a different place each year.
-Any help would be appreciated.
+Can you help?

 It’s great to hear you are rotating your crops.
 However, there are a number of other factors that could be contributing to your poor potato harvest.
 Firstly, it could be from poor quality tubers or seed potatoes.
 Were they purchased or leftover from the kitchen?
 All potatoes purchased from garden centres are known as certified seed potatoes - they are guaranteed to be healthy, true to type, and heavy cropping.